edsac-status-monitor/libedsacnetworking/README.md

 ```

 ### Message Structures
-Messages are reperesented by the Message structure found in representation.h:
+Messages are represented by the Message structure found in representation.h:
 ``` c
 typedef struct {
     MessageType type;